Incorrect or Delinquent Form 5471 Penalties

-Form 5471 is used by the IRS to satisfy the informational reporting requirements of 26 U.S.C. § 6038 (“Information reporting with respect to certain foreign corporations and partnerships”) and 26 U.S.C. § 6046 (“Returns as to organization or reorganization of foreign corporations and as to acquisitions of their stock”).
+The IRS Form 5471 is an extremely complex form that is used to satisfy the reporting requirements of two esoteric sections of the Internal Revenue Code: 26 U.S.C. § 6038 (“Information reporting with respect to certain foreign corporations and partnerships”) and 26 U.S.C. § 6046 (“Returns as to organization or reorganization of foreign corporations and as to acquisitions of their stock”).

-Failure to file information required under section 26 U.S.C. § 6038(a) (Form 5471 and Schedule M)
+Form 5471 Penalties: Failure to file information required under section 26 U.S.C. § 6038(a)

-Failure to file information required by 26 U.S.C. § 6046 and related regulations (Form 5471 and Schedule O)
+The Second Set of Form 5471 Penalties: Failure to file information required by 26 U.S.C. § 6046 and related regulations (Form 5471 and Schedule O)

-Taxpayers who fail to file or report all of the information under 26 U.S.C. § 6046 will be subject to a $10,000 penalty for each failure, for each reportable transaction.
+In addition to 26 U.S.C. § 6038 Form 5471 penalties, there is also an additional set of Form 5471 penalties associated with 26 U.S.C. § 6046 (Form 5471 and Schedule O).
+Failure to comply with 26 U.S.C. § 6046 will subject the taxpayer to another $10,000 penalty for each failure for each reportable transaction.
 Additionally, if the failure to report or file continues for more than 90 days after the date the IRS mails notice of this failure, an additional $10,000 penalty will apply for each 30-day period (or fraction thereof) during which the failure continues after the 90-day period has expired.
 This additional penalty is limited to a maximum of $50,000.